 Sean M. Flaherty, PT, OCS

 Mr. Sean Flaherty is widely known for his advanced clinical knowledge of orthopedics and sports medicine.
-His esteemed reputation is based on his extensive education and almost 20 years of experience.
-Combining his meticulous diagnostic abilities, his steadfast treatment approaches and his reliable results with his medicinal wisdom and proficiency, Sean’s patients appreciate his ability to offer the most comprehensive and effective care available.
+His esteemed reputation is based on his extensive education and almost 22 years of experience.
+Combining his meticulous diagnostic abilities and steadfast treatment approaches with his medicinal wisdom and proficiency, Sean’s patients appreciate his ability to offer the most comprehensive and effective care available.

 Sean Flaherty graduated from Pittsfield High School in Pittsfield, MA.
 There he was recognized and honored as a National Merit Scholar.
 He was also a two-sport athlete; he played soccer and was the founder and captain of the school’s lacrosse team.

 Sean then attended Northeastern University’s Bouvé College of Health Sciences, graduating cum laude with a bachelor’s of science degree in physical therapy.
 Northeastern’s cooperative education provided him outpatient and inpatient experience at Lattanzi/Mount Auburn Physical Therapy in Watertown and at Faulkner Hospital in Jamaica Plain.
 Sean also continued to play lacrosse in college and was a founding father and vice president of his fraternity, Pi Kappa Alpha.
 Mr. Flaherty also received the Mary Florence Stratton Award at Northeastern; it is given to a student that possesses a keen sense of service and who demonstrates this through exemplary volunteer work and community service.

 Upon graduation, Sean began his career at Beth Israel Deaconess Medical Center.
 Sean gained valuable and varied experience working in the intensive care unit, transitional care unit, inpatient general medicine, cardiac care, neurology and outpatient rehabilitation.